-While we are not currently in default under any of our outstanding notes, we have a history of being in default under certain of our outstanding convertible notes, and possibly will be again in the future, which could require the early repayment of the convertible notes, including a default interest rate of 15% on the outstanding principal balance of the notes if the default is acted upon by the note holders and not cured within the specified grace period.
+While we have not received a notice of default under any of our outstanding notes, we have a history of being in default under certain of our outstanding convertible notes, and possibly will be again in the future.
+This could require the early repayment of the convertible notes, including a default interest rate of 15% on the outstanding principal balance of the notes if the default is acted upon by the note holders and not cured within the specified grace period.
 If we were unable to repay the notes when required, the note holders could commence legal action against us and foreclose on all of our assets to recover the amounts due.
 Any such action would require us to curtail or cease operations.